- News & Events

 Our students come from a diverse range of backgrounds—from nurses to yoga instructors to business people to psychologists.
 They also come from a diverse range of theological backgrounds—for example, Buddhists, Catholics, and many people who don’t define their spirituality through a specific faith tradition.

 We are an adult learning community, growing through each person’s distinctive talents and perspectives.
 We honor our students' unique spiritual paths and encourage them to continue to nurture their own theological perspectives.
-We ask each student to bring his or her gifts, talents, and point of view to their individual ministry, and our community as well.
+We ask each student to bring his or her gifts, talents, and point of view to his or her individual ministry, and our community as well.

-Assistance/access for differently-abled participants can be accommodated with prior arrangement.
+Assistance/access for those with special needs can be accommodated with prior arrangement.

 To download the Course Catalog, which includes the above information, click here.